 Bear killed in campground highlights need for education, regulation

 Every autumn, hunting season opens in the Angeles, and every autumn, hunters flock to the recreation areas to hunt.
 This is not legal.
 Unfortunately, it is also widely misunderstood, by hunters, by other forest users, by USFS employees, USFS volunteers, California Department of Fish and Wildlife, and the public in general.
 By law, all firearms and bows/arrows should be cased/unloaded when in a campsite or developed recreation area.
-The boundaries of our local recreation area are delineated in the diagram below and include lands on both sides of Angeles Crest Highway that are frequently hunted, from
+The boundaries of our local recreation area are delineated in the diagram below and include lands on both sides of Angeles Crest Highway that are frequently hunted, from Charlton Flat Picnic Area and Mooney Road all the way to the Santa Clara Divide.

 Why is this so misunderstood?
 Because finding maps that show the no hunting zone is very difficult.
 The map service that the USFS links out to on their website does not show the no hunting zone.
 The pdf maps available online from Fish and Wildlife do not show the no hunting zone.
 And on the ground, in the forest, information kiosks do not address the no hunting zone.
 It is very difficult to find this information.